Iraj Castle: Description and purpose

 Remains of chambers north west of the site.

 Popular beliefs identify the structure with the Citadel of Varena mentioned in the holy Zoroastrian text Vendidad.
 Archaeological studies suggest it was built probably in the final decades of the 4th century AD or the first quarter of the 5th century AD.
-Excavated Sasanian-era pottery, ostraca and bullae suggest it was occupied and abandoned within the Sasanian period.
+Excavated Sasanian-era pottery, ostraca and bullae suggest it was occupied and abandoned within the Sasanian era.
 The structure's function had been previously described as a city, a military fortress, or a game park for the royal hunt, or of a possible prestige function.

 Qaleh Iraj is the largest pre-modern, non-urban permanent fortification in South-west Asia, Europe and Africa.
 Other similarly vast military structures are Zadian in modern Afghanistan and the early Sasanian siege camp at Hatra, modern Iraq.
 The general design of Qaleh Iraj, i.e. massive fortifications and a massive empty interior, is similar to the Sasanian campaign bases Qaleh Pol Gonbad in the Gorgan Plain and Torpakh Kala near Derbent.
 Another example is Qaleh Kharabeh near the Great Wall of Gorgan which had accommodated two neatly aligned rows of tents with wide corridors in between, suggesting similar role of the interior space in other bases.
 Another similar structure is the late third-century BC Kazakl'i-Yatkan/Akchakhan-Kala in Chorasmia.

 The plan of Hatra.
 Note the vast contravallation.